rftheisen/rftheisen.github.io/HomeLab/homelabs.md

 You would be surprised how many organizations offer at least one of their software products for free.
 The Open Source movement/philosophy really has given us technologists the opportunity to experiment and learn at a low cost especially when it comes to software tools & operating systems.
 If you are a student and have a .edu email address you can find tons of student discounts and intitiaves that can save you several thousand dollars on licensing for labs so please ask your school about this.
 In the United States we have institutions called Community Colleges that offer great education at a low cost, often times you can get grants that cover the cost & give you some extra money.
 Many of these community colleges are partnered with companies in the IT industry.
 Companies like Red Hat, Microsoft, Amazon, Cisco, VMware, and Palo Alto Networks just to name a few.
 These partnerships allow schools to give their students (you) access to enterprise grade software & cloud platforms.
 If you aren't currently enrolled in a school please don't be discouraged there are lots of great resources for you as well.
 I've broken these resources into 2 paths IfStudent & IfSelfLeadLearner:

 Side note: We should all strive to be SelfLedLearners.
-That pathway can be more challenging but can ultimately give you a unique advantage.
+That pathway can be more challenging but will ultimately give you a unique advantage.
 Please know that going to school can often accelerate this process.

 IfStudent